alicinararik/Windows11ShellResetTool/README.md

 ## Usage

 1. Download or clone this repository.
 2. Open PowerShell as Administrator.
+3. Type this command:
+   `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
-3. Navigate to the script directory:
+4. Navigate to the script directory:
    `cd path\to\script`
-4. Run the script:
+5. Run the script:
    `.\Windows11ShellResetTool.ps1`
-5. Wait for the script to complete.
+6. Wait for the script to complete.
 Explorer will restart automatically.

 ---